 Make it stick and know how to remove the print

-Getting the first layer well stuck in PP is challenging as it tends to warp up and unstick from the hotbed.
-Apply a good amount of Magigoo PP glue on the printing surface where the model should be printed.
+Getting the first layer well stuck in PP is challenging as it tends to warp and unstick from the hotbed.
+Apply a good amount of Magigoo PP glue on the printing surface where the model will be printed.
 For bigger models, if Magigoo PP cannot keep the PP stuck on the glassplate., you can use Magigoo PPGF for increased adhesion.

 Printing with supports

 When printing small parts that require support, let the overhangs cool down to prevent them from deforming and overheating.
-You can achive this by printing a denser support structure or setting a minimum layer time of 30 seconds.
+You can achieve this by printing a denser support structure or setting a minimum layer time of 30 seconds.

 Take advantage of hinges

 PP has a unique capability of creating live hinges, this means that if you print a thin part in the model, it can be bent to create a hinge with high durability, this is especially useful when creating compliant mechanisms or lidded boxes.